KaywebDev/expenses_app/README.md

 # expenses_app
-A personal expenses app made with dart and the flutter framework, a random project on udemy.
+A personal expenses app made with dart and the flutter framework.